Pentagram maps and refactorization in Poisson-Lie groups: Introduction and outline of main results

-Here $\D$ is the difference operator corresponding to the initial polygon, while $\tilde \D$ corresponds to the image of the latter under the pentagram map. \end{theorem} \begin{proof}[Sketch of the proof] Equation \eqref{mainRelation} can be viewed as a homogeneous linear system on $4n$ unknown coefficients of $\tilde \D$.
-Both sides of \eqref{mainRelation} are linear combinations of $\Sh$, $\Sh^3$, and $\Sh^5$, so the number of equations is $3n$, which is less than the number of unknowns.
-Therefore, there always exists a solution $\tilde \D$ depending on $\D$, and \eqref{mainRelation} defines a (multivalued) map $\D \mapsto \tilde \D$.
-To identify the latter with the pentagram map, we need to rewrite it in terms of bi-infinite vectors $V$, $\tilde V$ annihilated by $ \D$ and $\tilde \D$ respectively.
-Adding $\tilde{\D}_+ {\D}_+$ to both sides of \eqref{mainRelation}, we get
+\end{theorem} \begin{proof}[Proof sketch] Equation \eqref{mainRelation} can be viewed as a homogeneous linear system on $4n$ unknown coefficients of the $n$-periodic operator $\tilde \D$.
+Both sides of \eqref{mainRelation} are linear combinations of $\Sh$, $\Sh^3$, and $\Sh^5$ with $n$-periodic coefficients, so the number of equations is $3n$, which is less than the number of unknowns.
+Therefore, there always exists a non-trivial solution~$\tilde \D$ depending on~$\D$, and \eqref{mainRelation} indeed defines a multivalued map $\D \mapsto \tilde \D$.
+To identify the latter with the pentagram map, we need to rewrite it in terms of bi-infinite sequences $V$, $\tilde V$ annihilated by the operators $ \D$ and $\tilde \D$ respectively.
+Applying both sides of \eqref{mainRelation} to $V$, we get